-U.S. abridged life tables are constructed by referenceto a standard table.
-Life tables for the decennial period 1979-81 are used as the standard life tables in constructing the 1980-83 abridged life tables.
-With the availability of the 1979-81 standard life tables, revised life table values were computed for 1980-82, these appear for the first time in this volume.
-Life table values appearing in Vital Statistics of the United States for 1980-82 were constructed using the 1969-71 decennial life tables.
+U.S. abridged life tables are constructed by reference to a standard table.31 Life tables for the decennial period 1979-81 are used as the standard life tables in constructing the 1980-84 abridged life tables.
+With the availability of the 1979-81 standard life tables, revised life table values were computed for 1980-82; these appeared for the first time in Vital Statistics of the United States, 1983.